-As mentioned earlier in this document, RMAP will update and refine the comprehensive 2040 LRTP to coordinate transportation improvements and delivery of public transportation services over the next planning horizon 30-year period (2010 - 2040); evaluate various plan changes, project proposals, developments and alternative transportation plans for incorporation to the LRTP and its subsequent amendments.
+The "Transportation 2040 Tomorrow: A Long Range Transportation Plan for the Rockford Region was adopted by the RMAP Policy Committee on July 30th, 2015.
+RMAP will maintain the comprehensive 2040 LRTP to coordinate transportation improvements and delivery of public transportation services over the next planning horizon 25-year period (2010 - 2040); evaluate various plan changes, project proposals, developments and alternative transportation plans for incorporation to the LRTP and its subsequent amendments.
 Within the comprehensive LRTP document, there are several planning efforts that, by themselves, are specific enough to warrant sufficient sub-elements and staff resources to be allocated for these topics.

-- Bicycle and Pedestrian Planning - Planning and National Environmental Policy Act (NEPA): RMAP will be working with the lead agency for each project to develop a preliminary Purpose and Need statement and preliminary determination as to the type of NEPA review that may be needed.
+- Bicycle and Pedestrian Planning - Planning and National Environmental Policy Act (NEPA): RMAP will be working with the lead agency for each project to develop a preliminary Purpose and Needs statement and preliminary determination as to the type of NEPA review that may be needed.
 As mentioned earlier in this document, RMAP is participating in IDOT's / Illinois Center of Transportation project of "Incorporating NEPA into IDOT and MPO Planning Process" (ICT Project R27-132).
 The main goal of this project is to assist IDOT in defining guidelines on how to integrate NEPA into the IDOT/MPO planning processes for transportation projects.
-One of the main objectives is to streamline the current process and to allow for early coordination with resources agencies.
-This will continue into FY 2016. - Planning and Environmental Linkages (PEL): A "PEL study" is any type of transportation planning study conducted at the corridor or subarea level, to link planning information directly or by reference into NEPA.
-PEL is also part of a FHWA overall "Every Day Counts" (EDC) initiative to have greater accountability in how public funds area spent.
-EDC is designed to identify and deploy innovation aimed at shortening project delivery, enhancing the safety of our roadways, and protecting the environment. - Transportation Alternatives, including Safe Routes to School (SR2S). - Transportation Safety - Freight / Urban Goods Movement Planning (including air, rail and intermodal facilities) - Rail Planning, including passenger rail (Amtrak and Metra) and facilities - Environmental, Watershed and Farmland Preservation Planning: The principal planning effort is the continual development of the Boone County and Winnebago County Regional Greenway Plan. - Other Urban Infrastructure (public water, storm sewers & water reclamation) and Facilities Planning Areas - Airport and intermodal planning - Coordinated Public Transit Human Services Transportation Plan (HSTP) - Economic Impact Analysis - Transportation Finance - Air quality
+One of the main objectives is to streamline the current process and to allow for early coordination with resource agencies.
+This will continue into FY 2017. - Planning and Environmental Linkages (PEL): A "PEL study" is any type of transportation planning study conducted at the corridor or subarea level, to link planning information directly or by reference into NEPA.
+PEL is also part of a FHWA overall "Every Day Counts" (EDC) initiative to have greater accountability in how public funds are spent.
+EDC is designed to identify and deploy innovation aimed at shortening project delivery, enhancing the safety of our roadways, and protecting the environment. - Transportation Alternatives, including Safe Routes to School (SR2S). - Transportation Safety - Freight / Urban Goods Movement Planning (including air, rail and intermodal facilities) - Rail Planning, including passenger rail (Amtrak and Metra) and facilities

+- Environmental, Watershed and Farmland Preservation Planning: The principal planning effort is the continual development of the Boone County and Winnebago County Regional Greenway Plan.

+- Other Urban Infrastructure (public water, storm sewers & water reclamation) and Facilities Planning Areas

+- Airport and intermodal planning

+- Coordinated Public Transit Human Services Transportation Plan (HSTP)

+- Economic Impact Analysis

+- Transportation Finance

+- Air quality

-One of the most important changes to the next update will be the incorporation of the 2010 Census data and further MAP-21 regulations and related information.
+One of the most important changes to the current LRTP is the incorporation of the 2010 Census data, further MAP-21 regulations and related information.
+As the FAST-Act was signed into law on December 4th, 2015, amendments to the LRTP pertaining to subsequent regulations from the FAST Act will be incorporated accordingly into the LRTP.

-Also in the next update of the LRTP will be references to the Regional Plan for Sustainability Development (RPSD).
+Also the current LRTP references the Regional Plan for Sustainability Development (RPSD).
 The RPSD was a HUD - EPA - USDOT partnership that seeks to further study livability issues by providing more transportation choices, promoting equitable and affordable housing, increasing economic competitiveness, supporting existing communities, leveraging federal investment and valuing local communities and neighborhoods.
 Sixteen core areas have been identified as key components for this RPSD planning process.

-• SOCIAL (6) - Housing, Safety, Civic Vitality, Cultural Life, Health and Wellness, Food

-- ECONOMIC (5) Transportation, Education, Economic Development, Technology and Energy - ENVIRONMENTAL (5) Built Infrastructure, Water, Land, Biodiversity, and Waste Management
+- SOCIAL (6) Housing, Safety, Civic Vitality, Cultural Life, Health and Wellness, Food - ECONOMIC (5) Transportation, Education, Economic Development, Technology and Energy - ENVIRONMENTAL (5) Built Infrastructure, Water, Land, Biodiversity, and Waste Management